Joshua ‘Bam’ Brown Is Leaving ‘Alaskan Bush People,’ Getting Married

 — Alaskan Bush People (@AlaskanBushPPL) February 2, 2017

 Alaska Dispatch News shared a few details about another person on Alaskan Bush People.
 The youngest brother Noah has also found love.
 Noah has been seen dating on the show before, but it really does seem like Noah has found the right girl this time around.
 At one point, Noah was really serious with a local girl.
 He even wrote her a song.
-Some the lyrics are, “It’s been a year, since I saw you last / It’s been a year since my heart has past / It’s been two years since last we met / You broke my heart like it was glass / But I fixed it now like you could never do, with a little tape and just a bit of glue.”
+Some of the lyrics are, “It’s been a year, since I saw you last / It’s been a year since my heart has past / It’s been two years since last we met / You broke my heart like it was glass / But I fixed it now like you could never do, with a little tape and just a bit of glue.”

 You will get to see Noah’s new girlfriend on Alaskan Bush People.
 Her name is Rhain Alicia.
 This can be a bit confusing, though.
 He has a sister named Merry Christmas Catherine Raindrop Brown.
 She goes by the name Rain.
 That can make it sound like he is dating his sister, but that is not the case at all on Alaskan Bush People.
 Noah has actually found love with a girl named Rhain.
 He explained his feelings for his new girl.